Poisson Cluster Process Models for Detecting Ultra-Diffuse Galaxies: Results

-In terms of our models, Figure \ref{fig:v11acs_EX}(a) demonstrates that all our models detected the two UDGs in V11-ACS shown in Figure \ref{fig:v11acs_results}.
+\cref{fig:v11acs_EX}(a) demonstrates that all our models detected the two UDGs in V11-ACS shown in \cref{fig:v11acs_results}.
 Both color-marked models outperformed the no-mark and magnitude-marked models, exhibiting higher certainty across all $\vartheta$ values.
 For LGCP, UDG detection was effective only at lower confidence levels.
 Above a $0.6$ confidence level, LGCP's detection capability diminished, and at $0.8$, it failed entirely.

 Note that as $\vartheta$ increases, our models appear to produce ``false-positives".
-However, given the absence of ground truth for non-UDGs, the term ``false-positives" is not applicable here.
-What may seem like a false-positive could actually be an undiscovered UDG, rendering concerns about false-positives irrelevant in our problem.
+However, when testing model performance, there is no ground truth for non-UDGs in the reference data, and thus the term ``false-positives" is not applicable nor well-defined.
+Moreover, since the impact of a false-positive detection is an expense of human labor to confirm the presence of a UDG, while the impact of a false-negative is missing the detection of a new UDG, false-positives can be regarded as the less severe of the two types of detection errors in this context.

-On another note, based on Figure \ref{fig:v11acs_EX}, it might seem that comparing model performances is only meaningful within the same framework, as increasing the confidence level in our models enlarges the detection region, while the opposite occurs in LGCP.
-This discrepancy is the reason we have defined the uncertainty measure $\varpi(B) = 1 - \alpha$ in Section \ref{subsec:performance tool} for both our models and LGCP.
+Additionally, based on \cref{fig:v11acs_EX}, the relationship between the confidence level and the area of the detection region is reversed between our methods and the LGCP.
+Thus, we have defined the uncertainty measure $\varpi(B) = 1 - \alpha$ in \cref{subsec:performance tool} for both our models and LGCP.
 Although the physical interpretation of $\varpi(B)$ is reversed, the qualitative relationship between $\varpi(B)$ and the area is now the same.
 Moreover, the theoretically perfect model under the two frameworks now both have the same RUP curve, thus allowing for cross-model framework comparison.